 Yes, we are here to help in any way we can and continue to offer passenger assistance at this time.
 If you’re a passenger with reduced mobility or from the older community, we want to make your journey as easy and as safe as possible.

 Passengers should make arrangements for PRM assistance directly with their airline, however non pre-booked assistance can also be requested from the PRM Assistance Desk at the airport on the day of travel.
 You can contact our PRM desk on +353 (0)873373401 or find out more here

 I am being collected/ dropped at the airport.
 Are visitors allowed in the terminal?

 Shannon Airport has always been about those warm welcomes and we understand how important it is to say goodbye or welcome loved ones.
 During these extraordinary circumstances, we will only be allowing travelling passengers, crew members and staff through the airport terminal.
-However, we do provide 15 minutes Free Parking in our short-term car park for those who wish to share those airport moments with family.
+However, we do provide 15 minutes Free Parking in our Short Stay car park for those who wish to share those airport moments with family.